bradrn/brassica/ARCHITECTURE.md

 This component consists only of one module `BrassicaInterop.hs` containing foreign exports, because GHC [seems to choke](https://www.reddit.com/r/haskell/comments/mlsjmm/ghcexe_cant_apply_o_to_multiple_source_files/)
     on creating a static library with two or more modules.

+On Linux, (position-independent) static linking is [reportedly unavailable](https://verduria.org/viewtopic.php?p=51343#p51343), so this component is built as a dynamic library instead.
+This is accomplished using GHC options `-stubdir stub -o libbrassica-interop.so -dynamic -shared -fPIC -fPIE`.
+(Explanation: `-stubdir` and `-o` are as before, `-dynamic` builds for dynamic linking,
+  `-shared` builds the current target as a shared library, and `-fPIC -fPIE` make it position-independent.)
+One wrinkle here is that the [RUNPATH](https://en.wikipedia.org/wiki/Rpath) of the resulting library is hardcoded, meaning it is not redistributable;
+  see the [building guide](./BUILDING.md) for a workaround.

 The exact design of the foreign interface also deserves comment.
 Only a limited set of types may be passed between C and Haskell with any degree of ease: